-3.2.3) After washing, stain the cells intracellularly with permeabilization medium in combination with anti-human IFN&#947; monoclonal antibody, anti-human GM-CSF, anti-human MIP-1&#946;, anti-human IL-2, and anti-human CD3 and incubate in the dark at room temperature for 30 minutes.
+3.2.3) After washing, stain the cells intracellularly with permeabilization medium in combination with anti-human IFNγ; monoclonal antibody, anti-human GM-CSF, anti-human MIP-1β, anti-human IL-2, and anti-human CD3 and incubate in the dark at room temperature for 30 minutes.
 Wash and resuspend the samples.
 Acquire samples on a flow cytometer and analyzed for percentage of intracellular GM-CSF expression.

 REPRESENTATIVE RESULTS:

 Figure 1 shows reduction of GM-CSF in GM-CSFk/o CART19 cells.
 To verify that the genome of the T cells was altered to knockout GM-CSF, TIDE sequencing was used in the GM-CSFk/o CART19 cells (Figure 1A).
 CAR-T cell surface staining verifies that the T cells successfully express the CAR surface receptor in vitro by gating on live CD3+ cells (Figure 1B).
 Intracellular staining of GM-CSF by flow cytometry demonstrates decreased expression of GM-CSF in GM-CSFk/o CART19 cells by gating on live CD3+ cells, verifying functional success of the knockout (Figure 1C).
 GM-CSFk/o CAR-T cells exhibit a decrease in GM-CSF compared to wildtype anti-CD19 CAR-T cells (CART19) via intracellular staining (Figure 1B).
-In addition, we have previously shown that GM-CSFk/o CAR-T cells reduce production of GM-CSF while enhancing anti-tumor activity and survival compared to wildtype CAR-T cells in vivo12.
+In addition, we have previously shown that GM-CSFk/o CAR-T cells reduce production of GM-CSF while enhancing anti-tumor activity and survival compared to wildtype CAR-T cells in vivo.12

 Table 1: PCR cycling conditions for TIDE sequencing of GM-CSFk/o CART19 cells.

 Figure 1: GM-CSFk/o CART19 cells show reduction in GM-CSF.
-A) A representative TIDE sequence verifies genome alteration of GM-CSF CRISPR Cas9 GM-CSFk/o CART19 cells with a disruption efficiency of ~71%.
+A) A representative TIDE sequence verifies genome alteration of GM-CSF CRISPR/Cas9 GM-CSFk/o CART19 cells with a disruption efficiency of ~71%.
 B) Representative flow plots depict successful CAR-T cell production with similar CAR expression on wild type CART19 and GM-CSFk/o CART19.
 C) As assayed by intracellular staining, GM-CSFk/o CART19 cells show reduced GM-CSF compared to wild type CART19 when stimulated with the CD19 positive ALL cell line NALM6.

 DISCUSSION:

 In this report, we describe a methodology to utilize CRISPR/Cas9 technology to induce secondary modifications in CAR-T cells.
 Specifically, this is demonstrated using lentiviral transduction with a viral vector that contains gRNA targeting the gene of interest and Cas9 to generate GM-CSFk/o CART19 cells.
-We had previously shown that GM-CSF neutralization ameliorates CRS and NT in a xenograft model12.
-As previously described, GM-CSFk/o CAR-T cells allow for the inhibition of GM-CSF during the manufacturing process, effectively reduce production of GM-CSF while maintaining other critical T cell functions, and result in enhanced anti-tumor activity in vivo compared to wildtype CAR-T cells12.
+We had previously shown that GM-CSF neutralization ameliorates CRS and NT in a xenograft model.12 As previously described, GM-CSFk/o CAR-T cells allow for the inhibition of GM-CSF during the manufacturing process, effectively reduce production of GM-CSF while maintaining other critical T cell functions, and result in enhanced anti-tumor activity in vivo compared to wildtype CAR-T cells.12

 Since permanent integration of Cas9 in the genome could be associated with unwanted effects when translated to a clinically viable product, we propose this specific methodology as a way to generate research grade CRISPR/Cas9 modified CART19 for proof of concept experiments.

-While CAR-T cells hold promise in cancer therapy1,2, their efficacy can continue to be enhanced and their associated toxicities better controlled.
+While CAR-T cells hold promise in cancer therapy,1,2 their efficacy can continue to be enhanced and their associated toxicities better controlled.
 CRISPR/Cas9 technology provides a strategy to directly target the genome of CAR-T cells to engineer solutions to current clinical short comings.
 In this article, we describe the generation of GM-CSFk/o CART19 cells.